thehui87/Learning-Godot/gdscript.md

 ```
 ### Built-In engine callbacks

-However, as a single exception, most engine built-in callbacks (not the signals!, just overridable functions like _notification, _process, _init, _input, _ready, _draw, _enter_scene, etc) happen in all levels of inheritance.
+However, as a single exception, most engine built-in callbacks (not the signals!, just overridable functions like _notification, _process, _init, _input, _ready, _draw, _enter_tree, etc) happen in all levels of inheritance.
 Calling super on those is not needed.

 ##  Static Functions